-Revised 09/2022
+Revised 12/2022

 Paper copies are available at the front desk.
 If you need a language other than English, please speak with the front desk.
+We strive to make our documents as accessible as possible.

 Content subject to change.
 As we learn more about how to keep our students and staff safe in the wake of COVID-19, please note that aspects of this handbook may be revised to adapt to the most updated recommendations we receive from public health and education experts.
 Please see our website and letters home for the most up to date information.